Gjacquenot/von-karman/docs/README.md

 The code is written in `C++` and the animation is done in `Python`.
 You will need the library `Eigen` to compile it, as it is used for the linear algebra operations (with sparse matrices).
 You can check its webpage from [here](http://eigen.tuxfamily.org/index.php?title=Main_Page).

+In order to properly compile the code, you will to ensure that the `eigen3` folder is correctly linked in the `Makefile` file.
+Either you have the `eigen3` folder in the path `/usr/include/`, being this folder in the path of the system, or you will need to specify the library path in the `Makefile` in the `INCLUDES` variable.
+Keep in mind that you may also need to change `python` to `python3` in the `run.sh` file if you are using `python3` instead of `python`.

 To compile the code, first download it:

 ```